Probing general relativistic spin-orbit coupling with gravitational waves from hierarchical triple systems: Time delays

 where $R_{\rm s} = 2 G M / c^2$ is the Schwarzschild radius of the background \ac{BH}.
 For the \ac{GSHE}-to-geodesic delay we denote the power law parameters by $\alpha, \beta$ and in the case of the birefringent delay by $\alpha_{\rm R-L}, \beta_{\rm R-L}$.

 We find $\alpha \approx 2$ and $\alpha_{\rm R-L} \approx 3$, independently of the configuration.
 On the other hand, the proportionality factors $\beta$ and $\beta_{\rm R-L}$ are determined by the mutual orientation of the source and the observer with respect to the background \ac{BH} and its spin.
-The origin of the power law scaling and the dependence of the \ac{GSHE} on the configuration are discussed in Ref.~\cite[Sec.
-III.A]{GSHE_lensing}.
+The origin of the power law scaling and the dependence of the \ac{GSHE} on the configuration are discussed in \cite[Sec.~III.A]{GSHE_lensing}.
 Note that $\beta_{\rm R-L}$ is typically subdominant, but only zero in the Schwarzschild metric.

-\paragraph*{\bf Gravitational waveforms.}
+\section{Gravitational waveforms}

 The \ac{GSHE}-induced time delay measured by the observer is frequency-dependent and weakly polarization-dependent.
-A gravitational waveform in a terrestrial detector typically spans a frequency range $50-1000~\mathrm{Hz}$ and therefore its frequency components are delayed -- either positively or negatively, depending on the sign of $\beta$ -- with respect to the original waveform emitted by the source.
+A gravitational waveform in a terrestrial detector typically spans a frequency range $2-1000~\mathrm{Hz}$ \citep{PhysRevD.102.062003,Hild_2011,Abbott_2017,Reitze:2019iox} and therefore its frequency components are delayed -- either positively or negatively, depending on the sign of $\beta$ -- with respect to the original waveform emitted by the source.
 The frequency components of the unlensed waveform $\tilde{h}_{0}(f, s)$ are phase shifted so that in the circular polarization basis the \ac{GSHE}-corrected waveform is

-The sum runs over the different images, that is, the bundles connecting the source and observer~\cite[Sec.
-II.E]{GSHE_lensing}.
-The magnification factor $\mu^{(n)}$ has a negligible dependence on $f$ and $s$, so we will use the \ac{GO} limit ~\cite[Sec.
-II.B]{GSHE_lensing}.
+The sum runs over the different images, that is, the bundles that connect the source and the observer.
+The magnification factor $\mu^{(n)}$ has a negligible dependence on $f$ and $s$, so we will use its \ac{GO} limit.

-In~\cref{fig:circ_waveform}, we show an example of the \ac{GSHE}-induced frequency-dependent delay on an \texttt{IMRPhenomXP}~\cite{IMRPhenomXP} waveform of a $50$ and $35~M_\odot$ binary \ac{BH} merger.
+In~\cref{fig:circ_waveform}, we show an example of the \ac{GSHE}-induced frequency-dependent delay on an \texttt{IMRPhenomXP}~\citep{IMRPhenomXP} waveform of a $50$ and $35~M_\odot$ binary \ac{BH} merger.
 The merger frequency is $\sim 225~\mathrm{Hz}$, we set the lower frequency limit to $40~\mathrm{Hz}$ and the background \ac{BH} mass $M = 5\times 10^4 M_\odot$.
 In this case, the maximum value of $\epsilon$ is $0.1$, and the \ac{GSHE}-to-geodesic delay is

 Due to the inverse quadratic scaling with frequency, the delay of the merger components is $\sim 30$ times less than that of the early inspiral at $40~\mathrm{Hz}$.
-The \ac{GSHE} introduces a frequency-dependent phase shift in the inspiral part of the waveform, which is analogous to a nonzero graviton mass if $\beta > 0$~\cite[Sec.
-IV.E]{GSHE_lensing}.
+The \ac{GSHE} introduces a frequency-dependent phase shift in the inspiral part of the waveform, which is analogous to a non-zero graviton mass if $\beta > 0$~\cite[Sec.~IV.E]{GSHE_lensing}.